 School of Education

-Traditional Master’s Program Track in Exceptional Children and Youth
+Traditional Master’s Program Track in Teaching Students with Disabilities

-The traditional M.Ed. in Exceptional Children and Youth requires a minimum of 33 credits of graduate-level coursework, including 6 core courses (18 credits) and 5 concentration courses (15 credits).
+The traditional M.Ed. in Teaching Students with Disabilities requires a minimum of 33 credits of graduate-level coursework, including 6 core courses (18 credits) and 5 concentration courses (15 credits).

 Core Courses (18 credits)